haroldtreen/haroldtreen.github.io/_drafts/two-months-of-tech-interviews.md

 1. Onsite interviews
 1. Hiring decision

-When I accepted my job offer, I was in the middle of a few more processes.
-I ended up having to withdraw my applications - simply not enough time to finish 😥.
+When I accepted my job offer, I was in the middle of a few other processes.
+I ended up having to withdraw my applications (not enough time to finish 😥).
 When I was applying, I tried to avoid this as much as possible by spacing out my interviews.

 Here's how I progressed through my interviews:

 ![Progress through various interview processes](/assets/posts/interview-pipeline.png){: .center-image }

 ### Interview challenges

+Interviewing was a bunch of ups and downs.

+Some days I'd be applying all over and feeling super excited about my chances.
+Other days I'd be freaking out because weeks had gone by without any responses.

+Some days I'd be scheduling interviews non-stop.
+Other days I was looking back on rejections and feeling defeated by all the failures.

+Some days I felt bad about my interviews but then got forwarded along.
+Other days I felt great about my interviews and then got rejected.

+It's also a well known fact that interviewing is not an exact science.

 After my first couple of rejections, I started getting really frustrated with technical interviews.